-Marina Sobyanina (*1986) is a composer and performer, born in Russia and currently living in Bern, Switzerland.
+Marina Sobyanina (*1986) is a composer and performer, living in Bern, Switzerland.
 She has gone on to pursue a wide range of projects across contemporary classical music, experimental jazz, theatre and film.
 Marina is active both in the European and Russian music scene composing for different ensembles, from contemporary chamber to larger orchestras and experimental line-ups.

 She is permanently engaged as performer and composer in numerous international projects, such as: post-jazz Quartet Jazzator; SBOKU, duo with the Cologne-based Ukrainian singer and composer Tamara Lukasheva; ecological fugue Liebster Lobster.
 Marina is also known for her experiments with different vocal techniques.